pierremaillar/Semester_project_Ma2/README.md

 # Semester_project: Illustration of neural network interpretation

 ## General description
 This project focuses on the analysis of amino acid sequences within Hsp70 proteins with dual objectives.
-The primary goal is the prediction of the taxonomic group to which the proteins belong.
-Additionally, we aim to identify critical positions within the sequence that are pivotal for protein classification.
+The primary goal is the prediction of the taxonomic group to which the proteins belong and use an intepretation to identify critical positions within the sequence.

-To achieve these objectives, we use both a Random Forest algorithm and a Neural Network for the classification.
 ## Installations required
 - pytorch
 - panda